 Another big part of what differentiated DTC brands from incumbent retailers was their emphasis on providing premium customer experiences, Johnson said.

 That often meant quick-to-respond customer support, personalized emails and delightful unboxing experiences with Instagrammable packaging.
-That’s all become table stakes for modern DTC brands.
+That’s all become table stakes for modern direct-to-consumer brands.
 But a decade ago, it was enough to cause waves.

 DTC Brand Examples